Questions About Your Dental Care

 What if I need to reschedule my appointment?

 Every patient is important to us and we schedule carefully to set aside the time everyone needs to receive the best treatment possible.
 However, we understand that there may be times when you must change your appointment.
 If you need to reschedule, please call our office no later than 24 hours before your scheduled appointment.
 We ask that you try to avoid last-minute cancellations whenever possible.
+Patients that "No Show" for their scheduled dental appointment may be terminated from the practice at the discretion of the office.

 What are some tips for daily oral care?